Chandra-MARX/marxs/docs/optics.rst

 Most optical elements only change rays that intersect them (`~marxs.optics.Baffle` is an exception - it set the probability of all photons that do **not** intersect the central hole to 0.).
 Thus, any complex experiement can just be constructed as a list of optical elements, even if many photons only interact with some of those elements.

-Marxs offers three classes to make handling complext designs more comfortable:
+Marxs offers classes to make handling complext designs more comfortable:
+`~marxs.simulator.Sequence`, `~marxs.simulator.Parallel`, `~marxs.simulator.ParallelCalculated`,
-`~marxs.simulator.Sequence`, `~marxs.simulator.Parallel`, and `~marxs.optics.FlatStack`:
+and `~marxs.optics.FlatStack`:

 The class `~marxs.simulator.Sequence` can be used to group several optical elements.
 There are two use cases:

 - Group several optical elements that are passed by each photon in sequence.
 - Group several different parallel elements, e.g. a CCD detector and a proportional counter that are both mounted in the focal plane.

-In contrast, `~marxs.simulator.Parallel` is meant for designs with identical elements, e.g. a camera consisting of four CCD chips.
+In contrast, `~marxs.simulator.Parallel` is meant for designs with identical elements, e.g. a camera consisting of four CCD chips; it required a list of positions for each of these CCDs as an input.
+`~marxs.simulator.ParallelCalculated` is a class for objects where the positions of individual elements are not input manually, but are calculated by some algorithm.

 `~marxs.optics.FlatStack` is a special case of the `~marxs.simulator.Sequence` where several flat optical elements are passed by the photons in sequence and all elements are so close to each other, that this can be treated as a single interaction.
 An example is contamination on a CCD detector, which can be modeled as a Sequence of an `~marxs.optics.EnergyFilter` and a `~marxs.optics.FlatDetector`.